Comparisons

 Should You Stack Them?

 Yes.
 They work via completely different mechanisms with no negative interactions.
-A 2012 study by Hoffman et al. in Amino Acids found creatine + beta-alanine combined led to greater improvements in strength, power, and lean mass compared to either alone in football players.
+A 2012 study by Hoffman et al. in Amino Acids found creatine plus beta-alanine combined led to greater improvements in strength, power, and lean mass compared to either alone in football players.

 FAQ